deathworlders/online/content/books/deathworlders/chapter-33-metadyskolia.md

 He introduced himself as Mister Gupta, a neurosurgeon.

 “So.
 Mr. Arés suffered quite a nasty fall which left him with a fractured skull, a broken arm and some broken ribs,” he said.
-“He also suffered what we call a *’Coup-contrecoup injury’*”
+“He also suffered what we call a *’Coup-contrecoup injury’”*

 Adam nodded and his face shifted unhappily.
 “I’m familiar with the term.”